Dial plan: Public switched telephone network (USA)

 Similarly, telephony service operators may provide dialing sequences for special services, such as directory assistance and emergency services.

 Private telephone systems

-PBX equipment, carrier switching systems, or end-user telephones may specify a variable-length dial plan or a fixed-length dial plan.
+PBX equipment, carrier switching systems, and end-user telephones may use variable-length or fixed-length dial plans.

-In private branch exchanges in the U.S. a dialing plan may specify the addresses of internal extension, as numbers of two, three, or four digits.
+In private branch exchanges in the U.S. a dialing plan may specify the addresses of internal extensions, typically as numbers of two, three, or four digits.

-Dialing telephone numbers of the PSTN often requires the dialing of 9 on PBX systems to reach an outside line.